OUR HISTORY

 The collections from 1974 were inspired by Russia and the Tzar.
 Rich fabrics and sober lines were the keys to success for Laug who created simple designs that elevated the women who wore them.
 As demonstrated in the feature dedicated to the “Parisian of Rome,” increasingly requested by the world’s socialites, in the December issue of Vogue: “Every time that, in New York , I wear a dress chosen in Rome by Laug, I am flooded with compliments” stated Anna Bulgari.

-Left Photo: Anna Bulgari wears a black skirt in pleated taffeta from the “Zarina” collection.
-In the center: Millions of colored details sparkle on the black fabric of the dress for Lidia Cesarini Sforza.
-Right Photo: the American actress Barbara Bach in an evening gown by Laug.
+Left Photo: millions of colored details sparkle on the black fabric of the dress for Lidia Cesarini Sforza.
+In the center: the American actress Barbara Bach in an evening gown by Laug.
+Right Photo: Anna Bulgari wears a black skirt in pleated taffeta from the “Zarina” collection.

 Left Photo by Elisabetta Catalano © Vogue-Condé Nast - Right Photo by Adolfo Tomeucci © Vogue-Condé Nast